p3achyjr/p3achygo-page/methods.md

 This algorithm has worked for Deepmind, Leela, Katago, Minigo, among others.
 However, the algorithm has a few issues:

 - Rapid Policy Convergence.
 With PUCT, if there are two actions with slightly different value estimates, PUCT will _always_ choose the one that is slightly stronger to visit.
 This leads to MCTS strongly preferring one move over another, even if their values don't reflect that disparity.
 This can become especially troublesome if the policy converges quickly in early training, before the net has had time to learn a good value function.
 See [link](https://github.com/leela-zero/leela-zero/issues/2230) and [link](https://github.com/CuriosAI/sai/issues/8) for more discussion.
 - Inadequate exploration.
 With vanilla PUCT, the algorithm will _always_ choose the move with the highest prior to explore first.
-Depending on $c_{puct}$ and how $Q(s, a)$ is initialized, it may take a while for MCTS to even try a different move.
+Depending on $$c_{puct}$$ and how $$Q(s, a)$$ is initialized, it may take a while for MCTS to even try a different move.
 AlphaZero and reproductions use Dirichlet noise at the root node of each search to try to mitigate this issue, but the center of the noise is randomly chosen, and may not always reflect a good area to search.
 - Low accuracy at low visit counts.
 After MCTS is done, reproductions usually take either the visited counts as an empirical probability distribution, or the move with the most visits as the policy training target.
 If visits are too low, MCTS may not have enough time to converge on the best move, perhaps having spent many visits on a single move as a result of the PUCT formula.
 Even at higher visit counts, this is a problem.
 At inference time, Leela Zero currently selects the move with the highest LCB Q-value to mitigate this ([link](https://github.com/leela-zero/leela-zero/pull/2290)).
 - Policy Improvement is not guaranteed.
 For a hand-wavey demonstration: if we have three actions with prior [.5, .4, .1], values [0, 0, 1], and a visit budget of 2, we are guaranteed to visit action 0 first, and are likely to visit either action 0 or 1 for our second visit.
 Thus, the final training target would not contain action 2, the true best move.